ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_01/README.md

   </table>
 </div>

-Structured quadrilateral and unstructured triangular meshes with matching nodes on the interface are provided to discretise both subdomains.
-A local mesh refinement to accommodate the different boundary/interface curvatures is considered.
+**Structured quadrilateral** and **unstructured triangular meshes** with matching nodes on the interface are provided to discretise both subdomains.
+A smooth variation of the local mesh characteristic size is implemented to accurately resolve the increasing curvature of boundaries/interface toward the domain centre.

 ## 3. Model problem